UTSCCSCC01/finalprojects22-amorr-yes/doc/sprint3/PB.md

 ## Client:

-#### AM-1 Client signup

-As a client, I want to register my own account so that I can purchase the service from the service provider.

-- Visitors can register their account by their email address, password and photo ID.
-- highest priority
-- Related persona: Lara Foster

-#### AM -2 Client information

-As a client, I want to set my name, address, phone number or email address in my profile so that the service provider or the administrator can contact me.

-- Client's profile should be private only if they booked the service from the service provider.

-- The administrator should have access to the clients' profile.high priority

-- highest priority
-- Related persona: Lara Foster

-#### AM-3 Client Login

-As a client, I want to login to my account using my email address and password before I make an appointment.

-- Login with username and password

-- high priority
-- Related persona: Lara Foster

-#### AM-4 Client Profile

-As a client, I would like to find my profile so that I can edit my personal information.

-- Client can edit their phone number email and address.

-- medium priority
-- Related persona: Lara Foster

 #### AM-5 Client order history

 As a client, I would like to find my homepage so that I can find my order.